ChristopherBarrington/project-notes/README.md

 ## [project citation](https://quarto.org/docs/reference/metadata/citation.html)

 Once published, a citation can be added to the homepage's `index.{qR}md`.
-This will add a citation field to an appnedix-style div on the home page.
+This will add a citation field to an appendix-style div on the home page.
 The markdown can be exported from bibdesk: right-click -> copy using template -> quarto-citation-metadata

 ```yaml
 citation: